benmaier/epipack/docs/devguide/gillespie.rst

 models in a fast manner while simulation efficacy is left aside for now.

-If you want to simulate classic models on temporal networks efficiently, check out tacoma_ where Vestergaard's and Génois's method is implemented (it's really fast).
+If you want to simulate canonical models on temporal networks efficiently, check out tacoma_ where Vestergaard's and Génois's method is implemented (it's really fast).